Does the Summer Work Travel International Exchange Program Work?

 To access a copy of the full report go to https://www.eurekafacts.com/SWTimpact

 About the Alliance for International Exchange

-Based in Rockville, Maryland, EurekaFacts is a full-service market research and analysis firm that provides information and insight that helps identify and maximize opportunity for better impact.
-Established in 2003, the company has an established Institutional Review Board, and is certified to the international standard for market, public opinion and social research ISO 20252.
+Based in Rockville, Maryland, EurekaFacts is a full-service market research and analysis firm that provides information and insight that helps identify and maximize the opportunity for a better impact.
+Established in 2003, EurekaFacts, with an established Institutional Review Board, is certified to the international standard for market, public opinion and social research ISO 20252.